-Blink and you might miss this gem, hidden in a teeny lean-to style cottage on the edge of a movie theater parking lot next to The Barlow in downtown Sebastopol.
-But it's well worth seeking out, for owner Larry Vito's lovely 28-seat eatery that occupies a framed-in porch which serves as the dining room.
-Vito is the real deal, having trained at the Culinary Institute of America Hyde Park.
-He was also a longtime chef at San Francisco's Stanford Court before turning his talents to an enormous industrial smoker stocked with apple, oak, and nut wood.
-That translates to star recipes like Drunk & Stoned shrimp (whiskey fennel marinade), cheese-stuffed new potatoes, Gleason Ranch hog belly cured in brown sugar, black pepper, and the sweet smoke of Gravenstein apple wood, or 20-hour Sonoma County sourced Texas-style brisket.
+Blink and you might miss this gem, tucked away in a framed-in porch on the edge of a parking lot next to The Barlow in downtown Sebastopol.
+But it's well worth seeking out, for owner Larry Vito's lovely 28-seat eatery is the real deal.
+Vito trained at the Culinary Institute of America Hyde Park and served as the longtime chef at San Francisco's Stanford Court before turning his talents to an enormous industrial smoker stocked with apple, oak, and nut wood.
+His star recipes include Drunk & Stoned shrimp (with a whiskey-fennel marinade); cheese-stuffed new potatoes; hog belly cured in brown sugar, black pepper, and the sweet smoke of Gravenstein apple wood; and a Sonoma County-sourced, 20-hour Texas-style brisket.

 Written by Sonoma Insider Carey Sweet.